uplift-ltd/nexus/README.md

 We use [conventional commits](https://www.conventionalcommits.org/) to manage version updates.
 The title of your PR needs to have a valid prefix.

+Note that changing the PR title won't re-run the job so you have to re-run the workflow jobs yourself.

 Quick reference:

     fix: Correct typo.